elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 velero restore create --from-schedule velero-daily-backup --wait
 ```

+!!!tip
+Use `velero restore create --help` for velero commands.
+If the last backup is in a phase of PartiallyFailed the argument `--allow-partially-failed` can be used for the existing backup.
+If a backup or restoration gets stuck or has other issues, look at the [troubleshooting guide](https://velero.io/docs/v1.13/troubleshooting).

 This command will wait until the restore has finished.
 You can also do partial restorations, e.g. just restoring one namespace, by using different arguments.
-You can also restore from manual backups by using the flag `--from-backup <backup-name>`
+You can also restore from manual backups by using the flag --from-backup <backup-name>

 Persistent Volumes are only restored if a Pod with the backup annotation is restored.
 Multiple Pods can have an annotation for the same Persistent Volume.